memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #### `/aliases` and `/chosen`

-In the previous article about devicetree basics, we've also seen the standard nodes `/aliases` and `/chosen`, defined by the [devicetree specification](https://www.devicetree.org/specifications/).
+In the previous article about Devicetree basics, we've also seen the standard nodes `/aliases` and `/chosen`, defined by the [Devicetree specification](https://www.devicetree.org/specifications/).
 These nodes allow referring to a node using a _phandle_ (either using a reference to its label or the `${/full/path}` syntax), or the node's full path as a plain string.
 Let's try this out in our overlay file:

 `dts/playground/props-basics.overlay`
 ```dts